How to Spot Early Signs of Birth Injuries in Babies

 *This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.

-When a baby or mother is injured during pregnancy or delivery because of negligence on behalf of the doctor, hospital, or other medical professionals, medical malpractice has occurred.
+When a baby or mother is injured during pregnancy or delivery because of the negligence of a doctor, hospital, or other medical professionals, medical malpractice has occurred.
 Do you think your baby suffered from a birth injury because of negligence?

 The process of suspecting and/or identifying birth injuries is different for each baby.
 In certain instances, the symptoms will be evident immediately.
-Other times, you might not recognize that something is wrong until a little further into your hospital stay.
-There are even circumstances where your baby may not exhibit any signs or symptoms of problems until later in life.
+Other times, you might only recognize something is wrong further into your hospital stay.
+There are even circumstances where your baby may not exhibit any birth injury signs and symptoms until later in life.

-Some of the early, commonly seen signs of birth injuries include:
+Some of the early, common birth injury symptoms include:

 • Failure to begin breathing immediately after being delivered